NEW: The Robertson family calls into question the show's future

 The family called into question the future of the show.

 “We are disappointed that Phil has been placed on hiatus for expressing his faith, which is his constitutionally protected right.
 We have had a successful working relationship with A&E but, as a family, we cannot imagine the show going forward without our patriarch at the helm.
 We are in discussions with A&E to see what that means for the future of Duck Dynasty,” it said.

-In the January issue of GQ, Robertson said homosexuality is a sin and puts it in the same category as bestiality and promiscuity.
+In an interview in the January issue of GQ, Robertson says homosexuality is a sin and puts it in the same category as bestiality and promiscuity.

 A&E said it was troubled by Robertson’s statements.

 “We are extremely disappointed to have read Phil Robertson’s comments in GQ, which are based on his own personal beliefs and are not reflected in the series Duck Dynasty,” the network said in a statement Wednesday.
 “His personal views in no way reflect those of A+E Networks, who have always been strong supporters and champions of the LGBT community.
 The network has placed Phil under hiatus from filming indefinitely.”

 He also made comments regarding race and growing up in Louisiana before the civil rights era.

 “I never, with my eyes, saw the mistreatment of any black person.
 Not once.
 Where we lived was all farmers.
 The blacks worked for the farmers.
 I hoed cotton with them.
 I’m with the blacks, because we’re white trash.
 We’re going across the field. … They’re singing and happy.
 I never heard one of them, one black person, say, ‘I tell you what: These doggone white people’ – not a word!